kamranayub/kamranayub.github.io/input/guides/raspberry-pi-3-baby-monitor.md

 ## Updates

+### 2018-01-11

+- Fixed picam extraction command typo because the archive contains the original filename as the top-level folder

 ### 2017-10-25

 - Thanks to [Andrew](#comment-3574356701) for pointing out some differences between different Raspbian versions!
 I updated the Picam installation step.